FackJox/portfolio-sandrogh/docs/testing/TEST-README.md

 - `createRadixTester`: Creates a tester for any Radix UI component
 - `createDialogTester`: Specialized tester for Radix UI Dialog components
+- `createPopoverTester`: Specialized tester for Radix UI Popover components with positioning and alignment testing

 ### Form Testing